MKme/ResQ/Enclsoure CAD Files/README.md

 ## CNC
 I dont have one yet but if you have tips please let me know so I can add them to the assembly guide and this doc!

+*EDIT* I bough a 3018 CNC to test these 2D files and see how they cut compared to the laser.
+If there is anything I can do to fix them for others to easily make them I will.

 ## Hand cutting

 Print out the design on paper then trace it on your material of choice and cut it out.